 1. Stand Out

 Being visible is key to being top of mind.
 Whether it's the pink T-Mobile signage, McDonald's Golden Arches (see image) or the dealership license plate frames that reveal where drivers bought their car — they all stand out.

 Ensure your brand stands out in the places your audience congregates online.
-To learn how to build brand awareness, read my post 38 Traditional Marketing Tactics to Build Brand Awareness and 19 Digital Marketing Tactics To Build Brand Awareness.
+To learn how to build brand awareness, read my posts, 38 Traditional Marketing Tactics to Build Brand Awareness and 19 Digital Marketing Tactics To Build Brand Awareness.

 2. Connect Emotionally

 Audiences want to be inspired and emotionally connect with brands and their products/services.
 When a brand’s message resonates, top-of-mind awareness is amplified.
 This is one of the reasons Simon Sinek's How Great Leaders Inspire Action became the 3rd most popular TED Talk of all time and his book Start With Why made businesses rethink their "why."

 Instead of merely telling your audience "I produce or provide...," connect with them on a higher level by stating why you do what you do.

 3. Build an Email List

 The inbox is still the most direct way to connect with audiences online and help keep brands top of mind — as long as emails are consistent and packed with value.

 Use MailerLite to build your email list, send newsletters, free downloads and special offers.
 Segment broadcasts to avoid spamming your audience with content they're not interested in reading.

 4. Be Consistent

 Brands that struggle with consistency often have irregular content posting schedules, irregular newsletters, disappearing products/services and high employee turnover.
 Consistency builds trust.
 Inconsistency breaks that trust.

 5. Use a Tag Line or Slogan

 A short, memorable slogan that reminds the audience why a brand is a go-to choice can be a powerful way to remain top of mind.
 Dunkin' perfectly accomplishes this with their slogan, "America runs on Dunkin'."

 Create an effective tag line or slogan that embodies your brand and post it everywhere — your website, social media channels, business cards, newsletters, menus, etc.

 6. Share Industry News